 At Oxford Street Medical Centre, we specialise in administration of Intravenous Ferric Carboxymaltose, commonly known as an Iron Infusions.
 An Intravenous infusion of iron can be used to replenish iron stores when oral replacement is not adequate or tolerated.
 As an infusion it is fast and effective at increasing your iron levels.
 It is well tolerated and can be administered outside of a hospital setting.

 There are many reasons why you may be iron deficient, and surprisingly it is very common even with a good diet.
-Our GPs can determine if you are at risk of being iron deficient and diagnose deficiency by a blood test.
+Our GPs can diagnose iron deficiency by a blood test.
 They can educate you on different treatment options and whether an infusion is appropriate.
 We also take referrals from other Drs for iron infusions, just ring our clinic (07) 3902 0099!

 Every patient will need a minimum for 2 appointments with the Dr on separate days.
 The first is to assess the patient, provide information and a prescription.
 The second appointment is for the infusion, and will be for at least 1 hour, some patients may need longer.
 Some patients may need additional appointments prior to an infusion, depending on their circumstances.

 Vials of Ferric Carboxymaltose are prescription only and are carried in stock by Bulimba Pharmacy located below the Medical Centre.
 Bulimba Pharmacy; 200 Oxford St, Bulimba, (07) 3399 3930.

 Information for patients attending clinic on the day of infusion: